5 Ways Tow Straps with Hooks Can Kill You

 2. Rhino USA D-Ring Shackles

-D ring shackles D-ring shackles are a stronger, more secure way to attach your kinetic rope or recovery tow strap to another vehicle.
-The Rhino USA 3/4" D-Ring shackles are made of the strongest, more durable materials and have a break strength over 40,000lbs.
-Don't skimp out on top-notch quality and safety!
+D-ring shackles are a stronger, more secure way to attach your kinetic rope or recovery tow strap to another vehicle.
+They are commonly used to securely connect the pulling vehicle to the stuck vehicle during recovery operations.
+The Rhino USA 3/4” D-Ring shackles are made of the strongest, more durable materials and have a break strength over 40,000lbs.
+Don’t skimp out on top-notch quality and safety!

 3. Rhino USA Kinetic Recovery Rope